What to Expect at Your College Orientation

 By Deshan Mendis

-Orientation programs help students get ready for classes, learn more about student life on campus, and get familiar with university practices and policies.
-It is an opportunity for international students to get acquainted with their new environment, while also connecting with fellow students and university advisors.
+Prepare for classes, learn more about student life on campus, and get familiar with university practices and policies, all while getting acquainted with your new environment and connecting with fellow students and university advisors.

-Three international students, two female students, and one male interacting with each other at orientation.
+Three international students, two female students, and one male having a conversation about upcoming orientation programs at their US university orientation.

 What does orientation in college mean?
-An orientation program is offered to freshmen and transfer students to make you feel more comfortable at your university.
-During orientation, you learn about your university’s academics, extracurricular and recreational activities, living facilities, school practices and policies, and more.
+This type of program is offered to freshmen and transfer students to make you feel more comfortable at your university.
+You will learn about your university’s academics, extracurricular and recreational activities, living facilities, school practices and policies, and more.
 You’ll also meet fellow new students and get to know your advisors.

-You may ask yourself: “when is orientation for college?”
-Typically, orientation is scheduled before the start of a new academic year.
-The duration of an orientation varies by university and may range from a few days to a week.
+When is orientation for college?
+Typically, it’s scheduled before the start of a new academic year.
+The duration varies by university and may range from a few days to a week.
 The agenda may include information sessions, group activities, events, and guided tours around campus.
-Additionally, your college orientation may be with students in your same degree program, or much broader, including all newly admitted students.
+Additionally, you may be with students in your same degree program, or a much broader group, encompassing all newly admitted students.
 University student advisors cover a wide scope of topics so students feel comfortable and empowered to make the most of their study in the USA experience.

 Why Is College Orientation Important?

-As an introduction to your life as a university student, your orientation helps you become familiar with your university and campus.
-Orientation staff will also introduce you to helpful faculty and advisors, point you to appropriate resources for questions and troubleshooting, show you around campus, and much more.
+These introductory programs are an overview of life as a university student, getting you familiar with your university and campus.
+Campus staff will also introduce you to helpful faculty and advisors, point you to appropriate resources for questions and troubleshooting, show you around campus, and much more.

 • Get an easy transition into campus life